 All a run is an accomplice to the pickpocket, his job is to be given the lifted valuables and run -simple as that.
 Right after a lift, the valuables are either passed or thrown to the runner, so to avoid any linkage to the actually theft.
 Foil this type of criminal with a security body pouch or underclothing waist wallet.

 This is when pickpockets rely on the mark’s compassion for others to allow them to make the lift.
 It’s an extremely deceitful form and hard to spot.
 Some pickpockets play on compassion in their distractions.
-They “accidentally" drop change or shopping bags on the ground so that someone will stop to help them.
+They “accidentally” spill change or shopping bags on the ground so that someone will stop to help them.
 While the mark is kneeling on the ground with the first pickpocket, another member of the team steals his or her wallet.
 At the beach, one member of the team may pretend to be in trouble in the water.
 When the mark runs in to help out, another member of the team walks off with whatever the mark has left on the beach.

 In the pickpocketing world, distraction can get pretty elaborate.
 Two members of a team might stage a fight while the third member takes advantage of the inattentive crowd.
 Child pickpockets may try to show something to a mark, like a drawing or a toy, while other children sneak up from behind.
 Another common trick is to surreptitiously spray someone with bird droppings, or a convincing facsimile, and then offer to help clean it off.

 This is a classic technique, and this usually requires the pickpocket spilling something (usually hot) on the mark.
-In the pretense of helping the mark clean themselves, the pickpocket is provided an excellent opportunity to take the mark’s wallet or other valuables.
+In the pretense of helping the mark clean them, the pickpocket is provided an excellent opportunity to take the mark’s wallet or other valuables.